Updated: Feb 2, 2022

 By Robert Hicks | Media Composer

 Yes, studios remain completely necessary.
-After all, they’re controlled spaces tuned to the needs of recording and audio engineering but, do you have to write there?
-I suggest the answer is often no. Of course, the studio can be an inspiring place.
-I can’t imagine how incredible it would be to work at locations such as Abbey Road or Skywalker Ranch but let’s face it, most of us occupy that space in our home usually earmarked for storing cardboard boxes and offcuts of carpet.
+After all, they’re controlled spaces tuned to the needs of video, editing, recording and audio engineering but, do you have to do everything there?
+I suggest the answer is often no. Of course, the studio can be an inspiring place, but let’s face it, due to COVID-19, most of us are currently occupying that space in our home usually earmarked for sleeping, storing cardboard boxes and offcuts of carpet.

-It made me wonder, do we instinctively associate the art of making music with traditional studio spaces with vast mixing desks and rack gear with their LED’s idly glowing in the background?
+It made me wonder, do we instinctively associate the art of creativity with traditional studio spaces with vast amount tech-gear with their LED’s idly glowing in the background?
 I suspect we probably do, and that association may dictate our workspace design.

-The reality is that most of us build our studio around a computer.
+The reality these days is that most of us build our studio around a computer.
 For me, the laptop became my principal choice as part of a strategy to migrate to a largely ‘In The Box’ setup.
-Of course, you still need some outboard gear, but I was thinking that I could perform a significant amount of my composing tasks from anywhere.
+Of course, you still need some outboard gear, but armed with a mobile rig I was thinking that I could perform a significant amount of my creative tasks from anywhere.

 Why escape the studio?
-Well for me it’s infinitely more inspiring to compose whilst sat in the garden.
+Well for me, as a composer, it’s infinitely more inspiring to write for Natural History whilst sat in the garden.

 A view over the neighbouring fields, the sunshine enhancing the vivid colours, bees going about their pollen collection, birds arriving and departing.
 A solid garden table, a fresh cup of coffee.
 It’s a great place to be.
 Until it rains…

 OK, it’s true.
-If you’re a professional composer, you still need a dedicated treated room with certain pieces of kit always on hand, but, once you’ve recorded those guitars, why not edit and arrange them in the garden, on the train or whilst you are sat next to the pool?
+If you’re a professional creative, you still need a dedicated environment with certain pieces of kit always on hand, but, once you’ve collated those video reels or recorded those guitars, why not edit and arrange them in the garden, park or balcony?

 For me, it’s important to regularly change the location of my working space.
 It keeps my ideas fresh and can often lead to clearer thinking and inspire alternative paths, because, sometimes having a dedicated room/studio can lead to a mental association with ‘work’ or ‘isolation’.